-6.6 Housing Need and Demand Assessment
+6.7 Housing Need and Demand Assessment

-The purpose of the Housing Need and Demand Assessment (HNDA) is to estimate the future number of additional housing units to meet existing and future housing need and demand by housing market area, based on a range of scenarios rather than precise estimates.
+The purpose of the Housing Need and Demand Assessment (HNDA) is to estimate the future number of additional housing units required to meet existing and future housing need and demand by housing market area, based on a range of scenarios rather than precise estimates.
 The HNDA captures contextual information on the operation of the housing system to develop policies on new housing supply, the management of existing stock and the provision of housing related services.

-The South East Scotland (SESplan) HNDA3 was developed throughout 2020 and 2021 and achieved robust and credible status on Thursday 28 July 2022.
+The South East Scotland Plan (SESplan) HNDA3 was developed throughout 2020 and 2021 and achieved robust and credible status on Thursday 28 July 2022.

 The Strong Growth scenario was the preferred scenario for the Scottish Borders.
-The Strong Growth this scenario outlined in the HNDA3 reflects a positive outlook across the region with movement towards high real terms income growth, high inward migration, greater equality, high/ moderately high house price and rental growth.
+The Strong Growth scenario outlined in the HNDA3 reflects a positive outlook across the region with movement towards high income growth in real terms, high inward migration, greater equality, high/moderately high house prices and rental growth.
 It reflects regional ambitions such as: